Master plant: Oenothera biennis L.

 The two-year-old plant forms a flat to the ground lying rosette in the first year.
 In the second year, the plant starts growing an inflorescence up to 1 meter high with yellow blossoms.

-Evening primrose oil is won from the seeds of the Oenothera genus, in particular Oenothera biennis L. and Oenothera erythrosepala Borb. by cold press methodology.
+Evening primrose oil is won from the seeds of the Oenothera genus, in particular Oenothera biennis L. and Oenothera erythrosepala Borb. by cold press methodology and careful refinement.

 Characteristics and substances:

 Evening primrose oil is especially rich in linoleic acid and gamma- linolenic acid (8-12%).
 Evening primrose oil has a pale yellow to yellow color with weak aroma and mild taste.

 Evening primrose oil is used in natural medicine as a dietary supplement due to the high levels of linoleic acid and gamma-linolenic acid.